lastops/sublime-cfengine/README.md

-# Sublime Text 2 Snippets And Language Highlighting For Cfengine 3
+# Sublime Text 2 and Sublime Text 3 Snippets And Language Highlighting For Cfengine 3

 ## Disclaimer